bytecodealliance/wasmtime/cranelift/docs/ir.rst

 simply represent a contiguous sequence of :term:`accessible` bytes in the stack frame.

-.. inst:: SS = explicit_slot Bytes, Flags...
+SS = explicit_slot Bytes, Flags...
     Allocate a stack slot in the preamble.

     If no alignment is specified, Cranelift will pick an appropriate alignment